Lab-Grown vs Natural Diamonds in Toronto: A Jeweler's Honest 2026 Guide

 - HPHT (High Pressure High Temperature) — mimics deep-earth conditions; used for smaller and coloured diamonds.

-- CVD (Chemical Vapour Deposition) — grows diamonds layer by layer from carbon-rich gas; dominant method for colourless gem-quality stones.
+- CVD (Chemical Vapour Deposition) — grows diamonds layer by layer from carbon-rich gas; the dominant method for colourless gem-quality stones.

 Both produce 100% real diamonds.
 The GIA, IGI, and GCAL all certify lab-grown diamonds — with reports that look nearly identical to natural diamond reports.